choiman1559/XDSdkLib/XDSdkLib/README.md

 minimal implementation version of xdsdk .
 This library only provides login api.

+You can find sample app on [here](https://github.com/choiman1559/XDSdkLib/tree/master/app).

 # How-to-use

 ## 1. download source and edit gradle
--  Download or clone [the source code](httphttps://github.com/choiman1559/XDSdkLib:// "the source code") and copy the `XDSdkLib`folder to your project root directory.
+-  Download or clone [the source code](https://github.com/choiman1559/XDSdkLib:// "the source code") and copy the `XDSdkLib`folder to your project root directory.

 - edit `settings.gradle` file